 And India announced a 21-day total lockdown in the country of 1.3 billion people - the most sweeping effort yet to stop the transmission of COVID-19.

 "To save India and every Indian, there will be a total ban on venturing out of your homes,” Prime Minister Narendra Modi said.

-There are just over 500 cases of the virus in the country, according to a tally maintained by researchers at Johns Hopkins University.
+There were 981 cases of the virus in the country on Sunday, according to a tally maintained by researchers at Johns Hopkins University.